0xReki/0xreki.github.io/_posts/2021/2021-12-20-christianiry-in-current-society.md

 If you don't use all of what humanity has achieved to improve and save lives, and expect God to magically fix it, you're rejecting his help.
 That is why I got vaccinated and wear a face mask, even though I have trouble breathing through it.

-Sure, there could have been side effects, potentially deadly.
+Sure, there could have been side effects to the shot, potentially deadly ones too.
 But those could be mitigated, and my doctor told me what signs I could take to the hospital immediately.
 While I got the usual fever and aches, my phone died, and friends personally came over to check on me.
 To this day, just this one visit made me feel blessed.